 Oh, I haven’t gotten into the story yet, have I?
 Well, that’s because, like many movies and books and other works of fiction, there isn’t much hope for the story here to be fresh.
-It’s a lotta bit Evil Dead and Drag Me to Hell, a little bit The Conjuring or Amityville or Insidious about fifty other notable haunted house stories, and a little Ju-on or Ringu with its use of otherworldly, scary-hair, including a moment where the hair comes out of a character’s mouth and then attacks him, which seems to simultaneously pay homage to both of those Japanese classics.
-It’s a hybrid of many different horror films.
+It’s a lotta bit Evil Dead and Drag Me to Hell, a little bit The Conjuring or Amityville or Insidious or about fifty other notable haunted house stories, and a little Ju-on or Ringu with its use of otherworldly, scary-hair, including a moment where the hair comes out of a character’s mouth and then attacks him, which seems to pay homage to both of those Japanese classics.
 The story is less important in this case than the acting and execution.
 The former is uniformly strong.
 The latter is largely good, sometimes stellar, with a few forgivable effects hiccups here and there.

 At the end of the day, I’m susceptible to being a bit of a “moments” guy.
 You give me some good or great moments, then as long as you don’t completely botch the rest, I’ll at least like the movie.
 There’s a chance even I’ll love it.
 I’m somewhere in between liking (a lot) and loving May the Devil Take You, which delivers as least one flat out great scene (involving said respect for gravity), one great, unexpected gore-shock hallucination, several other good-to-really-good scenes and moments (hey, devil-lady, leave that kid alone!), and no true deal-breakers, aforementioned beating scenes and some questionable character decisions notwithstanding.
 I will definitely watch it again.

 Hell, I might skip to the scene I love most to watch it back a few times right now.